Princess047/alx-system_engineering-devops/0x00-shell_basics/README.md

--fourth script for the fourth task for command to list file in long format -fifth script for the fifth task to diplay hidden files -sixth script for the sixth task to display hidden files in long format and display files numerically
+-fourth script for the fourth task for command to list file in long format -fifth script for the fifth task to diplay hidden files -sixth script for the sixth task to display hidden files in long format and display files numerically -seventh script for the seventh task to to create a directory in /tmp directory